cosimoagostinelli/H-or_adaptive_Deffuant/README.md

-# H-or_adaptive_Deffuant
+# Higher-order adaptive Deffuant model
-Code to simulate the adaptive Deffuant model with group interactions
+Code to simulate the adaptive Deffuant model with group interactions.